dvdmtw98/tracker/tracker-vault/books/alices-adventures-in-wonderland.md

 ---
 name: Alice’s Adventures in Wonderland & Through the Looking-Glass and What Alice Found There
-altname: Alice’s Adventures in Wonderland & Through the Looking-Glass
+altname: Alice’s Adventures in Wonderland
 author: Lewis Carroll
 published: 1871
 type: Fiction